scrimbley/opcua_concept_chat_server/README.md

 Setting up the server to serve two variables.
 The first variable (**var_input**) is used as the users input, it is writeable and will be set to empy string once the server read it's content.
 The second variable (**var_display**) will contain the value of the first variable after it has been read and set to empy string.
 The second variable is not writeable by the users.

 The client will offer an inputfield for a string, which will be connected with the **var_input** of the server.
 Before inserting the text in the server's input variable the client will add the username to the beginning of the string.
-The server's **var_display** need to be archived with 'Log Tags' in asyncronous mode.
+The server's **var_display** need to be archived with 'Log Tags' in acyclic mode.
 This way it can be shown as a 'WinCC OnlineTable' and will behave like a chat history.

 ### Preparing Server